The 12 Best Things About Being a Highly Sensitive Person

 For example, an HSP may feel frustrated with themselves after not speaking their mind in a meeting — so, in the future, they will be less afraid to speak up.
 Baumeister also points out that without emotional motivation to learn something, people will not learn as well (or at all).
 It’s also important to remember that there are both positive and negative emotions — and HSPs feel both more strongly than other people.

-7. They are extremely creative, whether it’s thinking outside-the-box on a work project or pursuing a creative hobby, like writing or art.
+7. We are extremely creative, whether it’s thinking outside-the-box on a work project or pursuing a creative hobby, like writing or art.

 There’s no doubt about it: HSPs are extremely creative.
 From the way they notice subtleties and differences that others miss to the way they process information more deeply than others, these help make highly sensitive people into the imaginative beings that they are.
 Whether they express this creativity overtly (through something like music or art) or more passively (in the unique way they do a work project), they can’t help but be creative in nearly everything they do.